Jiostorm/codec-v3-research/codec-client/README.md

 Hi, readers!

-This contains the game elements used in CodeC for the research conducted by Jobb Rodriguez, George William Sison, and Sukhraj Takhar.
+This contains frontend code of the game elements used in CodeC for the research conducted by Jobb Rodriguez, George William Sison, and Sukhraj Takhar.

 They are advised by Joshua Martinez.